melissadale/CSCI540-NCVS_Exploration/README.md

  * You can add, delete, or modify variables you want to investigate with the <code> vi </code> variable on line 24.

-**Exploratory_Analysis.R**
+**Data_Manager_Custom.R**
+This script loads R-Data files, loads the workspace with releveat variables for statistical analysis, and generates some plots of the data distributions for each year, as well as the combination of all 6 years.

+**Probit.R**
-This script loads R-Data files and performs exploratory analysis on the data.
+This script performs and assesses probit analysis on the dataset.

+**MachineLearning.R**
+This script uses the caret package to assess Naives Bayes, Decision Tree, and K Nearest Neighbor models of the dataset.

 **IPV.R**
 This script loads R-Data files and performs model analysis on the data.